 A. Each person and each officer of the committee or entity who made an independent expenditure each shall file, with the report required in Sections 2.04.180 through 2.04.210, 2.04.230, 2.04.250, 2.04.260 and 2.04.270, his or her notarized affidavit or declaration under penalty of perjury.
-The affidavit or declaration shall state that the maker has made reasonable inquiry and determined that as to each of the following, the expenditure was made without consultation, collusion, or cooperation with (1) any candidate, candidate political committee, or ballot proposition committee that a reasonable person making the independent expenditure would expect to sependiture; (2) the officers of such candidate's or proposition's political committee; or (3) such candidate's or committee's agents.
+The affidavit or declaration shall state that the maker has made reasonable inquiry and determined that as to each of the following, the expenditure was made without consultation, collusion, or cooperation with (1) any candidate, candidate political committee, or ballot proposition committee that a reasonable person making conta the Office of th218 City Clerk (Seattle 3-98)

 B. Each person who, within twenty-one (21) days before an election makes an independent expenditure that by itself, or when added to all other independent expenditures made previously during those twenty-one (21) days, exceeds Five Hundred Dollars (\$500) shall within twenty-four (24) hours of making each such independent expenditure file by facsimile or electronically with the Commission a special report of that independent expenditure.
 Expenditures reported under this section shall also be reported to the City Clerk when and as required by other provisions of this chapter.
+(Ord.
+118569 § 15, 1997.)